SSH-key-rotation-AWS/key-switcheroo/README.md

 ## What is it?

 **key-switcheroo** is a Python package that provides tools for **easy** :smile:, **reliable** :white_check_mark:, and **secure** :lock: SSH key management.
 The package contains tools to allow users to generate SSH public/private key pairs and securely store the public key either on AWS S3 or locally based on user preferences.
 The package also contains a tool used by the server host to retrieve and match the public keys with the corresponding private key during SSH connection attempts.
-Additionally, the package includes a feature for periodic rotation and swapping of public keys to enhance security.
+Additionally, the package supports a feature for periodic rotation and swapping of public keys to enhance security.

 ## Features